redaelli/docs/docs/IntelOwl/installation.md

 [//]: # 'There is a <a href="https://www.youtube.com/watch?v=GuEhqQJSQAs" target="_blank">YouTube video</a> that may help in the installation process. (<i>ManySteps have changed since v2.0.0</i>)'
 [//]: # "</div>"

+## Infrastructure Requirements

+These are our recommendations for dedicated deployments of IntelOwl:
+* Basic Installation in a VM: 2 CPU, 4GB RAM, 20GB Disk
+* Intensive Usage (hundreds of analysis in a hour) in a single VM: 8CPU, 16GB RAM and 80GB Disk.

+Please remember that every environment has its own peculiarities so this numbers must not be taken as the holy grail.

+What should be done is a comprehensive evaluation of the environment where the application will deployed.

+For more complex environments, a Docker Swarm / Kubernetes cluster is recommended.

+IntelOwl's maintainers are available to offer [paid consultancy and mentorship](https://opencollective.com/intelowl-project) about that.

 ## Deployment Components

 IntelOwl is composed of various different technologies, namely: